ricksikka1/Hooter-v2/notes.md

 5) Functional components are much easier to use then stringing things together

 6) Use setState to handle state variables such as liked for proper functionality [var, function that updates var] = setState(init val)

+7) Use refs to modify a child outside the typical outflow (such as managing the text section of the form area)

+8) npm run build to get our react app production ready and to be rendered by django, usually use nginx or s3 to serve static files